kushWithoutWax/GamakDetection/README.md

 # GamakDetection
+Authors : Dibyadwati Lahiri
+          Manojit Chakraborty

-Detect gamaks (a type of ornament) in North Indian Classical Music
+Our task is to detect gamaks (a type of ornament) in North Indian Classical Music .